absmartly/flutter-sdk/README.md

-# A/B Smartly SDK
+# A/B Smartly Flutter SDK

-A/B Smartly Dart SDK
+A/B Smartly Flutter SDK

 ## Compatibility

-The A/B Smartly Dart SDK is compatible with Dart versions 2.18.6 and later.
+The A/B Smartly Flutter SDK is compatible with Dart versions 2.18.6 and later.

 ## Getting Started